Healthy Homes Assessment Raureka

 Draught Stopping Raureka

-If you are able to feel external air getting in, or see the sound of a clear draught emanating out of a hole or gap and you can feel it, it is probably a gap or crack that requirements sealing in the way you can.
-Large gaps and cracks should be sealed permanently.
-The gaps that exceed 3mm that allow air to enter or exit within the house need to be sealed.
-For example, if the open fireplace isn’t being used, it can create draughts.
-This should be blocked from.
-Landlords and property managers are responsible for ensuring that such draughts are squelched whenever possible.
+If you are able to feel external air coming in or a clear draught from a hole or gap, then it is likely a crack or hole which requirements sealing in somehow.
+Large cracks and gaps should be stopped permanently.
+Cracks that are greater than 3mm and allow air to enter or exit from the house need sealing.
+In the case of an open fireplace is not in use, it could cause draughts, and should be blocked off.
+Landlords and property managers are responsible for ensuring that these draughts are stopped as much as imaginable.

-There is no require to block up intentional gaps or holes that are part of the construction.
-For instance, small gaps around windows and doors could be required to allow for the movement of the building when the house gets warmer and cooler, in order to let them be closed and opened instead of than sticking.
-We will check every window and door in our Healthy Homes assessment of your rental property.
+There is no require to block holes or gaps in the construction.
+For instance, small gaps around windows and doors could be required to allow for movement within the building when the household gets warmer and cooler, to allow them to be opened and closed rather than being stuck.
+We will check the windows and doors as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections